protontypes/open-sustainable-technology/README.md

 - [mocsy](https://github.com/jamesorr/mocsy) - Routines to model ocean carbonate system thermodynamics.
 - [seacarb](https://github.com/jpgattuso/seacarb-git) - An R package that calculates various parameters of the carbonate system in seawater.
 - [noaa_coops](https://github.com/GClunies/noaa_coops) -  A Python wrapper for the NOAA CO-OPS Tides & Currents Data and Metadata APIs.
+- [PyCO2SYS](https://github.com/mvdh7/PyCO2SYS) - Marine carbonate system calculations in Python.
+- [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.
 - [marineHeatWaves](https://github.com/ecjoliver/marineHeatWaves) - A module for Python which implements the Marine Heatwave definition of Hobday et al. (2016).
 - [heatwaveR](https://github.com/robwschlegel/heatwaveR) - Contains the original functions from the RmarineHeatWaves package that calculate and display marine heatwaves according to the definition of Hobday et al. (2016).
 - [TSG-QC](https://forge.ird.fr/us191/TSG-QC) - Analysis and validation of underway Sea Surface Temperature and Sea Surface Salinity measurements from a SeaBird Thermosalinograph.

+### Waves and Currents
+- [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
 - [OpenDrift](https://github.com/OpenDrift/opendrift) - A software for modeling the trajectories and fate of objects or substances drifting in the ocean, or even in the atmosphere.
 - [dorado](https://github.com/passaH2O/dorado) - Simulating passive Lagrangian particle transport over flow-fields from any 2D shallow-water hydrodynamic model using a weighted random walk methodology.
 - [parcels](https://github.com/OceanParcels/parcels) - Can be used to track passive and active particulates such as water, plankton, plastic and fish.

 ### Ocean Data
 - [HyRiver](https://github.com/cheginit/HyRiver) - A Python software stack for retrieving hydroclimate data from web services.

-### Coastal and Reefs

-- [visGWDB](https://code.usgs.gov/map/gw/visGWDBmrva) - A framework for groundwater-level informatics.
-- [LakePy](https://github.com/ESIPFed/LakePy) - Pythonic user-centered front-end to the Global Lake Level Database.
-- [rivr](https://github.com/mkoohafkan/rivr) - Designed as an educational tool for students and instructors of undergraduate and graduate courses in open channel hydraulics.
-- [Aqualink](https://github.com/aqualinkorg/aqualink-app) - A philanthropically funded system to help people manage their local marine ecosystems in the face of increasing Ocean temperatures.
 - [argopy](https://github.com/euroargodev/argopy) - A global network of nearly 4000 autonomous probes measuring pressure, temperature and salinity from the surface to 2000m depth every 10 days.
-- [eWaterCycle](https://github.com/eWaterCycle/ewatercycle) - Makes it easier to use hydrological models without having intimate knowledge about how to install and run the models.
-- [RHESSys](https://github.com/RHESSys/RHESSys) - The Regional Hydro-Ecologic Simulation System.
 - [tidyhydat](https://github.com/ropensci/tidyhydat) - An R package to import Water Survey of Canada hydrometric data and make it tidy.
-- [PyCO2SYS](https://github.com/mvdh7/PyCO2SYS) - Marine carbonate system calculations in Python.
-- [Pastas](https://github.com/pastas/pastas) - An open-source Python framework for the analysis of groundwater time series.
-- [river-dl](https://github.com/USGS-R/river-dl) - Deep learning model for predicting environmental variables on river systems.
-- [VIC](https://github.com/UW-Hydro/VIC) - A macroscale hydrologic model that solves full water and energy balances.
-- [Badlands](https://github.com/badlands-model/badlands) - Basin and Landscape Dynamics is a long-term surface evolution model built to simulate landscape development, sediment transport and sedimentary basins formation from upstream regions down to marine environments.
-- [qgs](https://github.com/Climdyn/qgs) - Models the dynamics of a 2-layer quasi-geostrophic channel atmosphere on a beta-plane, coupled to a simple land or shallow-water ocean component.
-- [leaflet-velocity](https://github.com/danwild/leaflet-velocity) - Create a canvas visualization layer for direction and intensity of arbitrary velocities (e.g. wind, ocean current).
-- [wrfhydropy](https://github.com/NCAR/wrf_hydro_py) - Provides an end-to-end python interface to support reproducible research and construction of workflows involving the WRF-Hydro model.
-- [LAGOSNE](https://github.com/cont-limno/LAGOSNE) - Interface to the LAke multi-scaled GeOSpatial & temporal database.
+- [OceansDB](https://github.com/castelao/oceansdb) - A database of marine reference data like climatologies and bathymetry.
+- [stglib](https://github.com/USGS-CMG/stglib) - Routines used by the USGS Coastal/Marine Hazards & Resources Program to process oceanographic time-series data.

+### Coastal and Reefs
 - [py-wave-runup](https://github.com/chrisleaman/py-wave-runup) - A Python module which makes it easy for coastal engineers and scientists to test and use various empirical wave runup models which have been published in literature.
-- [RiverREM](https://github.com/OpenTopography/RiverREM) - Make river relative elevation models and REM visualizations from an input digital elevation model.
-- [mosartwmpy](https://github.com/IMMM-SFA/mosartwmpy) - A python translation of MOSART-WM, a model for water routing and reservoir management written in Fortran.
 - [CoastSat](https://github.com/kvos/CoastSat) - Enables users to obtain time-series of shoreline position at any coastline worldwide from 30+ years of publicly available satellite imagery.
-- [mHM](https://git.ufz.de/mhm/mhm) - The mesoscale Hydrological Model.
-- [OceansDB](https://github.com/castelao/oceansdb) - A database of marine reference data like climatologies and bathymetry.
-- [LISF](https://github.com/NASA-LIS/LISF) - A software framework for high performance terrestrial hydrology modeling and data assimilation developed with the goal of integrating satellite and ground-based observational data products.
-- [elapid](https://github.com/earth-chris/elapid) - Species distribution modeling tools, including a python implementation of Maxent.
-- [stglib](https://github.com/USGS-CMG/stglib) - Routines used by the USGS Coastal/Marine Hazards & Resources Program to process oceanographic time-series data.

 - [Conceptual Functional Equivalent](https://github.com/NOAA-OWP/cfe) - A conceptual rainfall-runoff model with an implementation of the Basic Model Interface.
 - [Near Real-Time Survey Progress and Temperature Maps](https://github.com/afsc-gap-products/survey-live-temperature-map) - Create daily survey station daily temperature and anomaly plots as the ships work their way through the Bering Sea.
 - [cold pool index](https://github.com/afsc-gap-products/coldpool) - Calculate the cold pool index, mean sea surface temperature, and mean bottom temperature using temperature data collected during bottom trawl surveys of the eastern Bering Sea.